-This section deals with true 'infrequent' tasks, as well as those that are more for the integrity of the data than for the operation of the Brewer.
-The timing of many of these tasks is usually determined by the "Scientific Authority" of the observation site.
+This section deals with 'infrequent' tasks, as well as those that are more for the integrity of the data than for the operation of the Brewer.
+The 'Scientific Authority' of the observation site usually determines the timing of many of these tasks.